malithakabir/RDKitGSoC2017/README.md

 - Greg Landrum was involed in deciding how the code should be written and he appeared at every critical decision/time.
 He wrote the ligand extarction system and asked to me to modify that.
 - Peter Gedeck reviewed codes several times, wrote inital implementation of MolStateView class.
 His directions has made the codes maintainable.
 - David Koes solved py3Dmol related issues with detail example.
-- Brian Kelly reviewed for code mergability.
+- Brian Kelly reviewed for code mergeability.
 - Malitha Humayun Kabir wrote most of the codes and was the participant of Google Summer of Codes (GSoc) 2017.
 ### Remark
 - This page might not be updated in future for reference purpose but the repository may be updated with new notebooks (tutorials).